timbru31/sad-creeper/README.md

 If you have suggestions for how sad-creeper could be improved, or want to report a bug, open an issue!
 We'd love all and any contributions.

+## Testing

+Feel free to use this repository for testing the bot: https://github.com/timbru31/sad-creeper-dev

 ---

 Built by (c) Tim Brust and contributors.
 Released under the MIT license.